 Download, unzip and play.

 Supported operating systems are: Windows 7 64bit, Windows 8 64bit and Windows 10 64bit.

 For optimal game play, use a game controller.
 Most XInput contollers should be supported, and a vast amount of DirectInput controllers.

-For keyboard game play, use arrows to move around, A for attack, and S for selecting weapon.
+For keyboard game play, use arrows to move around, A for rear gun, S for front gun and D for selecting weapon.

 Log in with itch.io to leave a comment.

 The Game now launches but with one small problem, when title screen appears and says press Start to play, their is no keyboard or joypad support so sadly the game is still unplayable, almost there and I have to give you feedback just to let you know what's happening, thank you